Module 8 Exercises¶

 Remind yourself of the differences between a

-can have duplicates.
-Attempts to add an already present element to aSet
+Listcan have duplicates.
+Attempts to add an already present element to aSetdo not succeed.

 In the documentation, find the list of All Known Implementing Classes.
 All of these implement the